SCOREC/Cabana/devplan.md

 rebuilding the full AOSOA.

 Tasks:
-- extend/derive the Cabana AOSOA to hold an offsets array, referring to it below as the ElmAOSOA
+- [x] extend/derive the Cabana AOSOA to hold an offsets array, referring to it below as the ElmAOSOA (note, we call the class CabanaM in the current code)
-- define a mechanism to run a parallel loop over the elements (as done in the pseudo code above)
+- [x] define a mechanism to run a parallel loop over the elements (as done in the pseudo code above)
-- assume that all particles are active (i.e., no extra capacity)
+- [x] assume that all particles are active (i.e., no extra capacity)

 ### Particle Movement